aws-samples/serverless-genai-food-analyzer-app/README.md

 - **Strategy**: Acknowledging the diversity of user preferences and dietary needs, our app incorporates a robust personalization feature.
 Beyond providing raw data, the app aims to educate users about the nutritional implications of their choices.

 - **Implementation**: Users feel a sense of ownership and connection as the app tailors its insights to align with their individual health goals and dietary constraints.
-Incorporating concise and informative content within the app ensures that users understand the significance of various nutritional components.
+We use Amazon Nova Micro on Amazon Bedrock to incorporating concise and informative content within the app ensures that users understand the significance of various nutritional components.
 This educational aspect transforms the app into a learning tool, fostering a deeper connection with users seeking to enhance their nutritional literacy.
+We use Amazon Nova Canvas for generating an unbiased image representation highlighting the main ingredients in it.

 <p align="center">
   <img src="img/barcode_ingredients_1.jpg" style="border: 1px solid black; border-radius: 10px; margin: 5px;" width="200" />